 - 1. Reinforcing anchor clusters of heritage assets that support pedestrian footfall across the city centre; this includes new heritage-focused route from Colchester Town station through St Botolph's Priory to Castle Park - 2.
 Reinforce heritage significance of city centre thresholds at North Bridge, Southway/Butt Road/ Head Gate junction and Colchester Town train station - 3.
-Public realm approach and improved connectivity with the Roman Circus; short term improvements plus long-term vision and management strategy - 4.
-Improved setting of St Botolph's Priory within the city centre, including how Britannia Yard contributes to this see Design Frameworks for more detail - Consider opening up to frontage of St Botolph's Priory from St Botolph's Street - Proactively work with property owners to find viable and sustainable new uses for buildings at risk and disused heritage assets - 6.
-Consider the Roman Wall and its setting in its entirety commission seperate study on the potential of a Roman Wall Park with new public realm alongside - 7.
-Many of the public realm interventions would also have a positive benefit to heritage assets particularly looking at the churchyards as public spaces see Public Realm, Open Space and Landscape urban design strategy - 8.
-Consider mini heritage action zone approach for run down streets eg. East Hill - Update existing Conservation Area Appraisals and Management Guidelines to aid development control and set design quality expectations.
+Public realm approach and improved connectivity with the Roman Circus and development of the Visitor Centre as a key attraction; short term improvements plus longterm vision and management strategy - 4.
+Improved setting of St Botolph's Priory within the city centre, including how Britannia Yard contributes to this see Design Frameworks for more detail - Consider opening up to frontage of St Botolph's Priory from St Botolph's Street - 5.
+Proactively work with property owners to find viable and sustainable new uses for buildings at risk and disused heritage assets - 6.
+Consider the Roman Wall and its setting in its entirety - commission seperate study on the potential of a Roman Wall Park with new public realm alongside, linking together disconnected parts of the Wall.
+Provide for adequate resources for maintenance and repair of the Wall. - 7.
+Many of the public realm interventions would also have a positive benefit to heritage assets - particularly looking at the churchyards as public spaces - see Public Realm, Open Space and Landscape urban design strategy - 8.
+Consider mini heritage action zone approach for run down streets eg. East Hill - 9.
+Update existing Conservation Area Appraisals and Management Guidelines to aid development control and set design quality expectations.